garden-io/garden/docs/reference/module-types/maven-container.md

 ### `jarPath`

-The path to the packaged JAR artifact, relative to the module directory.
+POSIX-style path to the packaged JAR artifact, relative to the module directory.

 | Type     | Required |
 | -------- | -------- |